msu-alglab/essentcell/README.md

 These files are not real biological datasets.
 They are included only to help users test and explore the program.

+There are four read biological datasets that we have included in this repository, which was used for experimenting.

+- Patient2.csv and Patient6.csv contains the acute lymphoblastic leukemia (ALL) data of Patient 2 and Patient 6 in [1].
+- ER+ is an oestrogen-receptor-positive (ER+) breast cancer dataset from [2].
+- CRC1 is the human colorectal cancer (CRC) dataset (Patient 1) from [3].

 Below is an example of how to run the script using smallest.sorted.csv as the input file.
 To execute the program:
 * Navigate to the directory where EssentCell.py is located.